 Santa Deploys the ‘Internet of Things’ Across his North Pole Operations

 Over the past five years I have been providing updates on one of our more secretive customers based out of a large factory in the North Pole.
 Nearly all of our B2B solutions have been implemented across the supply chain and distribution network of the big man himself, Santa Claus.
-I have listed five years of worth of project updates below, simply click on the web links to learn how cloud B2B integration helps Santa with his operations.
+I have listed five years worth of project updates below, simply click on the web links to learn how cloud B2B integration helps Santa with his operations.

 2009 – Santa completes deployment of GXS Managed Services and begins to embrace social media tools